-You might feel angry or betrayed because your partner was the one who wanted out
+- Feeling angry or betrayed because your partner was the one who wanted out

-You feel embarrassed wondering what friends and family are going to think
+- Embarrassment or concern over what friends and family are going to think

-You feel like a failure because you weren’t able to make the marriage work
+- Feeling like a failure because you weren’t able to make the marriage work

 One of you has made the decision to divorce

 Whether the decision was made by you or your spouse, or you both mutually decided to divorce, there is a lot involved in this process.
 While lawyers help their clients deal with the legal aspects of divorce and/or separation, they are often unprepared to address the emotional aspects like grieving, co-parenting, and rebuilding one’s life.
 Divorce counseling is recommended when one or both members of the couple are determined to end the relationship.
 Its purpose is to end the marriage peacefully.
 The therapists at The Relationship Therapy Center in Roseville, CA and Fair Oaks, CA are trained to help you end your marriage in the best way possible.
 They also provide online divorce counseling if one or both of you can’t make it to in-person counseling.
 They can take you through the emotional process of splitting up.
 You can come in individually or as a couple for divorce counseling.